ashleyxnicolej/Movie-Database/README.md

 # Movie-Database
-In this mini-project, I have built Rest API routes for creating, retrieving, and deleting movies from a PostgreSQL database.
+In this mini-project, we have built Rest API routes for creating, retrieving, and deleting movies from a PostgreSQL database.